|

 It must be at least as long as the size

-of the Choice
+of the Choice as returned by size().

 If the array is longer, the extra

-elements are set to false
+elements are set to false.

 This call is valid for all types of